electron/build-tools/README.md

 npm i -g @electron/build-tools
 ```

+> [!NOTE]
+> The `@electron/build-tools` npm package is a thin wrapper for the actual `build-tools` scripts.
+Its code lives in the [electron/build-tools-installer](https://github.com/electron/build-tools-installer) repository.

 ## Getting the Code and Building Electron

 You can run a new Electron build with this command: